Remi-C/Remi-C.github.io/_posts/2016-02-01-point_cloud_server.md

 category: research
 ---

+The Point CLoud Server was developped to manage the billions and billions of Lidar point clouds that were produced daily by IGN mobile mapping system.
+RAther than deal with files, which limit sharing, gestion of metadata and concurrent editing, we chose to use a database server to store groups of points (patch).
+The system was successfully used for the PhD work and other projects, and is still being actively researched.

 ## Abstract

 ![Point Cloud Server graphical abstract](/img/re/PCS.jpg)

+** A scalable and multi-purpose point cloud server (PCS) for easier and faster point cloud data management and processing**

 In addition to the traditional Geographic Information System (GIS) data such as images (rasters) and vectors, point cloud data has become more available.
 It is appreciated for its